apache/sedona/docs/api/sql/Function.md

 The format originated in PostGIS but is supported by many GIS tools.
 If the geometry is lacking SRID a WKT format is produced.
 [See ST_SetSRID](#ST_SetSRID)
+It will support M coodinate if present since v1.5.0.

 Format: `ST_AsEWKT (A:geometry)`